 In this guide you’ll find a mix of the best restaurants in Tokyo serving a good range of food.
 Popular dishes like sushi and ramen are well represented here, as are lesser known Tokyo specialties like monjayaki and fukagawa meshi.

-This may come as a surprise to you but some restaurants in the city have developed a reputation for making pizzas that rival those in Naples.
+This may come as a surprise to you but some restaurants in the city have developed a reputation for making Neapolitan-style pizzas that rival those in Italy.
 Savoy, the pizzeria featured in an episode of Ugly Delicious, is included in this list as well.

 1. Nisshin Tasuke

 We wanted to find good places to eat at Tokyo’s famed Tsukiji Outer Market.
 When I read about Nisshin Tasuke and their JPY 200 unagi skewers, I knew we had found our first stop.

 Unagi or barbecued freshwater eel is one of our favorite types of Japanese seafood.
 We usually eat it in sushi form or over rice in donburi boxes but this was the first time we’ve had them skewered like this and served as street food.
 They were delicious – soft and smokey with the perfect amount of sweetness from the eel sauce.

 Aside from unagi, Nisshin Tasuke offers other seafood skewers like squid and clam.
 We had grilled hotate (scallops) and they were excellent as well.
 They were soft and smokey and brushed with the same sauce as the unagi.